How To Repair Gel Coat Scratches

 Step 4: Polishers

 The final step in the process requires the Rupes Orbital Polisher, a Lake Country Heavy Polish Pad, and the Starke Yacht Care Finishing Polish.
 Instead of putting the finishing polish on the vessel directly, put a few large dots on the polish pad.
 The polish goes far because these pads are dense and won’t soak up the polish, meaning your materials last longer and end up on the boat instead.
-Run the machine at a 3 or 4 to ensure you’re getting enough spin, and slowly work the product onto the surface.
-Once you have completed this step, wipe down the surface with a microfiber cloth and admire your scratch-free work of art.
+Run the machine at a 3 or 4 to ensure you’re getting enough spin, and slowly work the product onto the surface of the boat exterior.
+Once you have completed this step, wipe down the surface with a microfiber cloth and admire your smooth finish.

 In order to avoid the above process altogether, there are some critical steps boat owners can take during the year to ensure their vessel stays bright, shiny, and scratch-free: